LUISG47/credit-risk-classification/README.md

 ![Screenshot 2025-03-11 at 10 11 58 p m](https://github.com/user-attachments/assets/05586f5c-5fe7-4db5-bfce-1b7e961ba962)

-## Conclussions of linear regression model
+## Conclusions of linear regression model

 **Question:** How well does the logistic regression model predict both the `0` (healthy loan) and `1` (high-risk loan) labels?

 **Answer:**
-The model does a god job in identifying the healthy loans and high risk loans As we can see on the confussion matrix we have a 18'658 results on predicted and actual positives and 582 cases on predicted negatives and actual negatives.
+The model does an excellent job of identifying healthy and high-risk loans.
+As we can see in the confusion matrix, we have 18,658 predicted and actual positive results, and 582 predicted and actual negative results.

-Also our classification reports tells us there's a precision of 84% so loans predicted as high risk got an almost 85% of accuracy in detecting them
-The recall identified 94% of actual high risk loans with only 110 loans missed The F1-Score indicated a good balance of precision and recall for high risk loans.
+Furthermore, our classification reports indicate an accuracy of 84%, so the loans predicted as high-risk had an accuracy of almost 85% in their detection.
+Recall identified 94% of the actual high-risk loans, with only 110 loans missed.
+The F1 score indicated a good balance between accuracy and recall for high-risk loans.

-The overall performance gives us that we have a 99% accuracy telling us that it predicted correctly the loan status on most of the cases.
+The overall performance gives us an accuracy of 99%, indicating that it correctly predicted the loan status in most cases.
-The macro average having a .92 tells us that maybe there is a level of unbalance in our data so we can take this into account.
+The macro average, at 0.92, indicates that there may be some level of imbalance in our data, so we can account for it.
-And finally the weighted average reflects that the model performs very well overall.
+Finally, the weighted average reflects that the model performs very well overall.

-## Random Forest Classifier Model
+# Random Forest Classifier Model

 For this model we will follow these steps for the analysis

 ### Step 1

-# Split the data into training and testing sets and scale the feature data
+Split the data into training and testing sets and scale the feature data

 ### Step 2